osmium1/vtop-auth-lite/README.md

 A lightweight, high-reliability automation utility for bypassing CAPTCHA-protected authentication on the VTOP portal.

+## Technical Overview

-Technical Overview This utility performs an automated "handshake" with the **VTOP VIT Bhopal** (https://vtop.vitbhopal.ac.in/vtop/) server to acquire an authenticated session.
+This utility performs an automated "handshake" with the **VTOP VIT Bhopal** (https://vtop.vitbhopal.ac.in/vtop/) server to acquire an authenticated session.

 > [!NOTE]
 > This utility is designed and tested exclusively for the **Student Login**
 > portal.

-- **Lightweight**: Model and inference engine require only **~40-60MB of RAM**, making it ideal for low-cost VPS and server-side deployment.
+- Model and inference engine require only **~40-60MB of RAM**, making it ideal for low-cost VPS and server-side deployment.
-- **Reliable**: Features a 5-stage retry loop.
-On any failure, a "Hard Reset" is performed—clearing cookies, rotating User-Agents, and re-fetching the login page to ensure a synchronized session.
+- 5-stage retry loop.
+On any failure, a hard reset is performed—clearing cookies, rotating User-Agents, and re-fetching the login page.
-- **Fast**: Typical handshake takes **2.5 to 4 seconds** depending on network latency.
+- Typical handshake takes **2.5 to 4 seconds** depending on network latency.
-- **Professional**: Designed as a library-first utility with a custom exception hierarchy for robust programmatic error handling.
+- Designed as a library-first utility with a custom exception hierarchy for robust programmatic error handling.
 - Since the ONNX model runs locally, the project has zero external API dependencies and requires **no API keys**.